symfony/symfony-docs/book/routing.rst

 The ``_controller`` parameter is a special key that tells Symfony which controller should be executed when a URL matches this route.
-The ``_controller`` string follows a :ref:`special syntax<controller-string-syntax>` that points to a specific PHP class and method:
+The ``_controller`` string is called the :ref:`logical name<controller-string-syntax>`.
+It follows a pattern that points to a specific PHP class and method:

 .. code-block:: php